meddlenz/code-snippets/content/people/jordan-trbuhovic.md

 profile_image: /uploads/profile.jpg
 ---

-Hi there, I'm Jordan.
-I live in New Zealand and work for CloudCannon as a Services engineer, and run a small web development agency called Meddle The intention of this website is to provide a place I can write guides, notes, and general posts relating to dev work and my interests.
+Hi there!
+I'm a front-end developer and run a small web development agency called Meddle.
+I also work for CloudCannon as a services engineer.
+I made this website to share tips/tricks I use when building websites, so hopefully you've found something useful!

 Thanks for stopping by!